Skip to main content

 Digital empowerment incorporates actions so that all children, including those in vulnerable situations, acquire the necessary skills and competences to make sound choices and express themselves in the online environment safely and responsibly.

 • As observed by the SIC, for instance, through the informal information exchanges during Safer Internet Day, schools create their own policies on expected behaviour regarding smartphone use or internet etiquette.
-The Digital Ethics Centre has also developed guidelines for schools on digital usage.

-• “Langas į ateitį” also organises 10 Safer Internet lessons at schools annually.
+• Langas į ateitį’ also organises 10 Safer Internet lessons at schools annually.
 During these discussions with younger pupils, we raise awareness of children’s rights in relation to the digital environment.

 • The Lithuanian Helpline, Vaikau linija, also promotes better awareness of children’s rights through its answers to queries and by actively visiting schools.
-Vaikau linija , assisting in Europe with the single helpline number for children 116111, cooperates with the State Child Rights Protection and Adoption Service specialists.
+Vaikau linija , who is assisting in Europe with the single helpline number for children 116111, cooperates with the State Child Rights Protection and Adoption Service specialists.
 This makes it possible to ensure the availability of emotional support for children and the receipt of social and legal consultations and services.

-• "Vaikai linija" is a long-standing member of the Lithuanian Emotional Support Services Association (LEPTA), as well as a member of the international organisation "Child Helpline International" (CHI), which unites children's helplines around the world.
+• ‘Vaikai linija’ is a long-standing member of the Lithuanian Emotional Support Services Association (LEPTA), as well as a member of the international organisation ‘Child Helpline International’ (CHI), which unites children's helplines around the world.

 • Programmes such as the Žinių ekonomikos forumas (Knowledge economy forum) trainings for schools related to media literacy are supported in collaboration with the British Council.

 • The Knowledge Economy Forum (KEF) is a professional NGO in Vilnius, Lithuania, with more than 50 members representing research, innovation, and education.
-It brings together politicians, representatives from universities, other NGOs, and high-tech industry members to act as a think tank/debate platform for the country’s societal and economic progress in knowledge society, innovation, and education.
+It brings together politicians, representatives from universities, other NGOs, and high-tech industry members to act as a think tank/debate platform for the country’s societal and economic progress in the knowledge society, innovation, and education.

 Table 6: Topic summary - pillar 2: digital empowerment